Open today from 9:00am to 4:30pm.

-Franklin County Housing Authority is a public housing agency in Chambersburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-sufficiency, Veteran Affairs Supportive Housing (VASH), and Section 8 Project-Based Voucher (PBV) programs.
-As of May 22nd, 2019, Franklin County Housing Authority has 1 waiting lists that are open now or opening soon.
+Franklin County Housing Authority is a Public Housing Agency in Chambersburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-sufficiency, Veteran Affairs Supportive Housing (VASH), and Section 8 Project-Based Voucher (PBV) programs.
+As of July 23rd, 2019, Franklin County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Franklin County Housing Authority serves Franklin County.